lucaslgn/exame-ces11/README.md

-# exame-ces11
+# Compilation

-This repository is intended to expose the final project of the CES11 discipline at ITA - Aeronautics Institute of Technology.
+The project was developed with the possibilities of using CMake or just a Makefile to compile it.
+In order to do that, choose one of the possibilities and execute the command specified.

+## Makefile

-In order to compile and run it, you must run `make all && make run` in the root of the project.
+Type the command `make all` in the root of the project.

+## CMake

+Execute the script `install.sh` with the command `./install.sh` in the root of the project.

+Obs: the CMakeLists.txt file was made only for the use of graphics, window and system modules.

+# Running

+Execute the script `Exam` with the command `./Exam` in the root of the project.